 ApexSQL Script – Script wizard

-It can be also located, under the Save button, from the Home tab in the main application window for as shown in this example with ApexSQL Generate:
+It can be also located, under the Save button, from the Home tab in the main application window, as shown in this example with ApexSQL Generate:

 Once the feature is initiated, the Save as batch window will be shown and all previously set options will be expressed thorough their corresponding CLI switches:

 Additionally, instead of having an individual CLI switch for each option, the Project file option can be checked and saved, and it will replace all CLI switches, except for the output and additional option switches:

 All mentioned applications have an option to set different output types e.g. a synchronization SQL script, reports, or executable package.
 Output types are located on the top of the Save as batch window:

 Each output type has the Browse or Settings button next to it, which can be used to set the output type’s location or some additional options, as an individual CLI switch in a batch script.

 For example, a Sync script is set as the primary output type, the Browse button is clicked and a path is provided.
 CSV is used as the secondary output type, the Settings button is clicked and the below options are checked: